Watch ESPN's first native 4K game Saturday -- if you have DirecTV

 The only problem now is that the only way to watch this broadcast is via DirecTV with the right equipment.
 ESPN's 4K productions in the future may be available via more distributors, but so far only the one satellite broadcaster has signed on.

 The broadcast is the first of six planned college football 4K events this year under the "Samsung QLED 4K Game of the Week" banner, which will include a 4K feed of the National Championship BCS game on January 13th, 2020.
-Unlike Fox's recent (upscaled from 1080p) NFL broadcasts, it doesn't appear there will be any use of HDR, but it is high resolution.
+Unlike Fox's recent (upscaled from 1080p) NFL broadcasts, there won't be any use of HDR, but it is high resolution.

 Also unlike Fox, ESPN isn't using its apps -- or even Samsung's apps -- to stream the game in 4K, which seems like an unfortunate missed opportunity when the network has been preparing to handle 4K for many years now.
 Hopefully all goes well, and this doesn't end up like its 3D push that shut down after a couple of years due to a lack of adoption.